moonycoin/moony/docs/complete-documentation.md

 </div>

 :::

+The protocol’s design rests on four core monetary principles: fixed supply, fungibility, cryptographic scarcity, and a zero allocation model.
+These properties form the monetary substrate, defining how value enters circulation, how it behaves, and how trust is established without intermediaries.

+Built on top of this base layer are the protocol’s architectural mechanisms: an immutable reserve contract, a transparent bonding curve, and a proof-of-liquidity model that links capital inflows to token distribution.
+Together, these interlocking components ensure fairness, verifiability, and composability, creating a system that is resilient, accessible, and aligned with the ethos of digital public goods.

+Moony’s architecture is built upon a foundational monetary layer, one that draws directly from the enduring tenets of sound money: scarcity, fungibility, and fairness of distribution.
+These are practical design constraints that enable open participation, rule-based coordination, and resistance to manipulation.
+Each is embedded directly into the protocol, forming a base monetary structure that requires no trust, no permission, and no discretion.

+In a digital age defined by monetary experimentation, governance toggles, and engineered incentives, Moony reaffirms something simpler: a fixed, transparent, and neutral monetary core that anyone can access and no one can control.
+What follows are the three monetary principles that anchor this foundation.

 Moony’s economic architecture is governed entirely by code.
 Its protocol operates without intermediaries, central administrators, or external governance.
 Distribution, pricing, and liquidity are enforced by an immutable onchain contract that executes transparently and without discretion.